Tour start → end dates | Price | Enquire |

 It is from the Mara that we return to Nairobi where we will usually camp overnight.

-Accommodation: Masai Mara – Chronicle Tented Camp, Nairobi – Karen Camp
+Accommodation: Masai Mara – Enchoro Wildlife Camp (or similar), Nairobi – Wildebeest Eco Camp (or similar)

 Approximate Driving Time: 5 hours (first day), Full days including game drives (second day), 5 hours (third day)